szandala/fair-deepfake-detection-toolbox/README.md

 ### Equality of Odds Parity

 Equality of Odds Parity assesses whether the model's true positive and false positive rates are equal across different demographic groups.
-A model satisfies Equality of Odds if these rates are the same for all groups.
+A model satisfies Equality of Odds if these rates are the same for all groups.\
+Metrics:
+- True Positive Parity
+- False Positive Parity

 ### Predictive Value Parity

 Predictive Value Parity checks if the positive predictive value (precision) and negative predictive value are equal across demographic groups.
-This ensures that the likelihood of a prediction being correct is the same for all groups.
+This ensures that the likelihood of a prediction being correct is the same for all groups.\
+Metrics:
+- Positive Predictive Value
+- Negative Predictive Value

 ---